-Where an obligation to provide notice of a Security Breach to a PII Subject exists under this Section IV.D of the Commentary, the proposed Model Data Breach Notification Law provides that such notice should be provided either by the PII Controller or by another party that has an agreement with the PII Controller that requires the party to provide such notice.41 It is common for PII Controllers to share information related to PII Subjects with service providers and other contract partners.
+Where an obligation to provide notice of a Security Breach to a PII Subject exists under this Section IV.D of the Commentary, the proposed Model Data Breach Notification Law provides that such notice should be provided either by the PII Controller or by another party that has an agreement with the PII Controller that requires the party to provide such notice.
+43 It is common for PII Controllers to share information related to PII Subjects with service providers and other contract partners.
 For example, a business may provide human resources data relating to its employees to its benefits provider, or a customer-facing business may provide customer preferences to a market research company.
-When a Security Breach occurs in this type of situation, the parties should "have the flexibility to set forth specific obligations for each party, such as who will provide notice to individuals . . . , following a breach . . ., so long as all required notifications are provided."
-The parties could set forth in their underlying agreement who is responsible for providing notice to impacted PII Subjects.
-In addition, the parties should determine which entity is in the best position to provide notice to the individual, by considering among other things: (1) which functions the service provider or contract partner performs on behalf of the entity; (2) which entity has the relationship with the individual; and (3) which entity has access to information to provide such notice.43 Parties should take steps to ensure that the individual does not receive notifications from both the PII Controller and the service provider about the same breach, which may create confusion.44 The PII Controller remains responsible for ensuring that notice of the Security Breach is provided, either by itself or by its service provider or contract partner.
+When a Security Breach occurs in this type of situation, the parties should "have the flexibility to set forth specific obligations for each party, such as who will provide notice to individuals . . . , following a breach . . ., so long as all required notifications are provided."44 The parties could set forth in their underlying agreement who is responsible for providing notice to impacted PII Subjects.
+In addition, the parties should determine which entity is in the best position to provide notice to the individual, by considering among other things: (1) which functions the service provider or contract partner performs on behalf of the entity; (2) which entity has the relationship with the individual; and (3) which entity has access to information to provide such notice.
+45 Parties should take steps to ensure that the individual does not receive notifications from both the PII Controller and the service provider about the same breach, which may create confusion.
+46 The PII Controller remains responsible for ensuring that notice of the Security Breach is provided, either by itself or by its service provider or contract partner.

-41 There are, of course, some exceptions-such as if the PII Controller was required to provide such notice under an agreement, but the relationship between the PII Controller and the other party terminated, and the PII Controller no longer has access to the data to provide such notice.
+^{43.} There are, of course, some exceptions-such as if the PII Controller was required to provide such notice under an agreement, but the relationship between the PII Controller and the other party terminated, and the PII Controller no longer has access to the data to provide such notice.

-Modifications to the HIPAA Privacy, Security, Enforcement, and Breach Notification Rules Under the Health Information Technology for Economic and Clinical Health Act and the Genetic Information Nondiscrimination Act; Other Modifications to the HIPAA Rules, 78 Fed.
+^{44.} Modifications to the HIPAA Privacy, Security, Enforcement, and Breach Notification Rules Under the Health Information Technology for Economic and Clinical Health Act and the Genetic Information Nondiscrimination Act; Other Modifications to the HIPAA Rules, 78 Fed.
 Reg.
-5565 (Jan.
-25, 2013) (to be codified at 45 C.F.R. §§ 160, 164), available at https://www.federalregister.gov/d/2013-01073.
+5566 (Jan.